Smithfield Chambers: History

 During the 1880s and 1890s Gympie was Queensland's second and then third biggest gold producer (after Mount Morgan overtook it in 1887).
 During this period gold production contributed between 21.61 and 35.53 percent of Queensland export income.
 The influx of money and the resultant yield of gold at Gympie were reflected in the redevelopment of upper Mary Street during the 1880s and 1890s with substantial commercial buildings such as banks and company secretary and brokers' offices.
 Several fires - in 1877, 1881 and 1891 - razed most of the earlier timber buildings in upper Mary Street and accelerated this transformation.

 While major floods and the economic depression affected the Gympie goldfield in the early 1890s, a rapid expansion in mining activity occurred during 1894.
 At the end of 1893, 58 leases embraced an area of 892 acres (361ha) and 78,978 ounces (2.24 tonnes) of gold bullion was produced.
 By the end of 1894 there were 80 leases covering 1,354 acres (548ha) and 111,168 ounces of gold bullion (3.15 tonnes) was produced, the biggest year of production of the 1890s.

 It was within this context of growth and prosperity that Smithfield Chambers was built in 1895 by William Evan Thomas, mining secretary and sharebroker.
 Thomas was born in Pembrokeshire, Wales in 1854.
 A builder by trade, Thomas arrived in Brisbane in 1885, where he started business as a building contractor before eventually working for Hall's Mercantile Agency.
 After visiting Gympie in the early 1890s, Thomas moved to the township and commenced business as a mining secretary and sharebroker.
 Although Thomas had no experience in gold mining he soon became a very successful operator, floating a number of new mines in the eastern portion of the goldfield, attracting investors from Australia and abroad.
 By the end of 1895 WE Thomas and Co. acted as secretaries for 28 of the 100 mining companies of Gympie, the largest provider of these services.

 In November 1894 Thomas purchased freehold land adjoining Gympie's Stock Exchange from Matthew Mellor for £1,000 cash.
 At this time the site featured timber buildings occupied by a chemist and fruiterer, and mining brokers.
 Thomas engaged Brisbane architect Leslie Gordon Corrie to design a block of offices and shops.
 Born in Hobart in 1859, Corrie trained as an architect in Tasmania and worked in private practice and for government.
 In 1886, he established a private practice in Brisbane and was appointed architect to the Queensland Deposit Bank and Building Society.
-In 1888-1892 he was in partnership with his former master Henry Hunter.
+In 1888–1892 he was in partnership with his former master Henry Hunter.
 From 1898 to 1905 he was in partnership with GHM Addison as Addison and Corrie.
-Corrie was a foundation member and long-time councillor of the Queensland Institute of Architects, elected a fellow in 1889 and President from 1906-08.
+Corrie was a foundation member and long-time councillor of the Queensland Institute of Architects, elected a fellow in 1889 and President from 1906 to 1908.